Turning point of the American Civil War: Union capture of Atlanta (September 1864)

 Some contend that Sherman's successful siege of Atlanta was the turning point, since the heavily fortified city was the most critical remaining stronghold in the South.
-The capture of Atlanta, following a tedious and frustrating campaign, lifted the spirits of Unionists and came just in time to build the popular support necessary to re-elect Lincoln, in addition to its military result of crippling transportation in the heart of the Confederacy and nearly destroying the city.
+The capture of Atlanta, following a tedious and frustrating campaign, lifted the spirits of Union forces just in time to build the popular support necessary to re-elect Lincoln.
+Its military assault also crippled transportation in the heart of the Confederacy, nearly destroying the city.

 Lincoln's reelection (November 1864)

 The reelection of Abraham Lincoln in 1864 is beyond the final point at which a positive conclusion for the Confederacy could have been contemplated.
 His opponent, former general George B. McClellan, ran on a Democratic Party platform that favored a negotiated settlement with the Confederacy.
 Although McClellan disavowed this platform, the South would have likely seen his election as a strategic victory.
-Thus, Lincoln's success may have further emboldened belief, on both sides, in the notion that the war would eventually end with the Union's original ambition achieved.
+Thus, Lincoln's success may have further emboldened belief, on both sides, that the war would end with the Union's original ambition achieved.